 Communicable diseases such as tuberculosis, bacterial and protozoal diarrhea, malaria, and dengue fever caused 16% of all deaths in 2019.
-Frequent and severe floods, landslides, tropical storms, and other natural disasters (see p.
-3 of Political and Social Relations) lead to shortages of clean water, food, and medicine, leaving affected communities particularly vulnerable to outbreaks of communicable diseases.
+Frequent and severe floods, landslides, tropical storms, and other natural disasters (see Political and placing them at risk of infection from parasites and bacteria.

+Social Relations) lead to shortages of clean water, food, and medicine, leaving affected communities particularly vulnerable to outbreaks of communicable diseases.
 For example, flooding creates large pools of standing water, worsening the spread of vector-borne diseases carried by mosquitos and other insects.